 A day in the life of…

-Lauren Harrington studied a Bachelor of Science (Adv) (Hons I) majoring in Geology and Geophysics, and is now a Graduate Sustainability and Carbon Consultant at GHD.
+Lauren Harrington studied a Bachelor of Science (Advanced) (Geology & Geophysics) (Honours) and is now a graduate sustainability and carbon consultant at GHD.

-A good start to the day is never complete without breakfast, and by the time I get to my desk I’m starving!
-Whilst waiting for my toast to pop I enjoy morning chats with co-workers, exchanging weekend stories or plans for the next.
+A good start to the day is never complete without breakfast and by the time I get to my desk I’m starving!
+Whilst waiting for my toast to pop I enjoy morning chats with co-workers – exchanging weekend stories or plans for the weekend ahead.

 I ease myself into the working day by checking emails and writing a detailed to-do list.
 Nothing is better than the feeling of progress throughout the day, so I always make sure to consolidate my list on a daily basis with defined and achievable tasks.

-As a Graduate Sustainability and Carbon Consultant my work is varied and interesting.
-I work across two main fields assisting my Senior Consultants in Infrastructure Sustainability projects as well as in Energy and Carbon accounting and reporting.
-I like to start my day with the latter, as this work is highly quantitative involving energy usage and greenhouse gas emissions calculations which my brain is more equipped for in the morning.
+As a graduate sustainability and carbon consultant, my work is varied and interesting.
+I work across two main fields assisting my senior consultants in infrastructure sustainability projects as well as in energy and carbon accounting and reporting.
+I like to start my day with the latter as this work is highly quantitative, involving energy usage and greenhouse gas emissions calculations.
+My brain is more equipped for these tasks in the morning.

-Before my 11 am meeting, I consolidate my work by sending a summary email to my job manager.
+Before my 11 o’clock meeting I consolidate my work by sending a summary email to my job manager.
 At GHD we place a high value on quality control so all the work we do is checked and double checked to ensure we are on track to deliver exactly what the client asked for.

-Graduates at GHD are given many opportunities to develop their professional network, none better than through the Young Professional (YP) group.
-As a YP committee member, attendance at committee meetings allows me to be involved in planning a range of events and activities, including networking nights with our clients, internal debates between YPs, and senior management to community engagement initiatives.
+Graduates at GHD are given many opportunities to develop their professional network, none better than through the Young Professionals (YP) group.
+As a YP committee member, attendance at committee meetings allows me to be involved in planning a range of events and activities, including networking nights with our clients, internal debates between YPs and senior management, and community engagement initiatives.

-Rejuvenated after an active lunch break, I like to switch to our team’s other main field of work – infrastructure sustainability.
-This line of work involves helping infrastructure projects achieve the best environmental, economic and social outcomes across the design, construction or operation of the asset.
-We work on a diverse range of infrastructure projects including transport, energy and water facilities and evaluate the assets against sustainability ratings such as Green Star and the Infrastructure Sustainability Council of Australia’s rating tool, which reward performance against benchmarks.
+Rejuvenated after an active lunch break, I like to switch to our team’s other main field of work: infrastructure sustainability.
+This line of work involves helping infrastructure projects achieve the best environmental, economic and social outcomes across the design, construction and operation of the asset.
+We work on a diverse range of infrastructure projects including transport, energy and water facilities, and evaluate the assets against sustainability ratings such as Green Star and the Infrastructure Sustainability Council of Australia’s rating tool, which reward performance against benchmarks.

 This line of work requires a good understanding of both the design side of a project as well as the environmental assessment side.
 Reading through design reports and environmental studies provides me with a good overview, but I find the best way to understand the project is through face-to-face discussions with design leads and environmental technical specialists.

 Back in the office, I like to consolidate my notes from my meeting and send out a few summary emails to ensure I am on the same page as my colleagues and the client.
-I usually archive these to ensure a record is kept of findings and decisions.
+I usually archive these to ensure a record of findings and decisions is kept.